DomSutcliffe1997/Song-of-Songs/README.md

 # Song-of-Songs

-Not a bible verse in the key of C major
+Not a bible verse in the key of C major, nor any other key